Siege of Slunj: The battle

 Little is known about the structure and number of Croatian forces in the pocket, but probably they numbered no more than 2,000 ill-equipped local or volunteer ZNG troops and special or regular police, with perhaps a sprinkling of village guards carrying their hunting rifles.

 The JNA’s slow drive toward Slunj began in early November, as Bulat’s tactical group converged on the town, systematically destroying Croatian villages in its path.
 The JNA/TO advance appears to have featured successive drives by the reinforced battle groups, each moving along a main road and probably led by a company of armor and/or self-propelled air defense vehicles; flanking infantry probably were detailed to clear the areas alongside the road.
 On approaching a Croatian village, tank and artillery fire would suppress any defenders and scare away the residents; the JNA and TO then burned the village.
 RV i PVO fighter-bombers supplemented these attacks.

 The JNA’s road-bound methods and limited infantry, however, made Bulat’s force vulnerable to Croatian hit-and-run attacks from the region’s heavily forested hills and mountains, and attacks like these appear to have slowed the advance.
 The main push, from the Plitvice Lakes area toward Slunj, had barely reached the outskirts of Rakovica by 12 November—an advance of only two or three kilometers.
 The secondary attack toward Saborsko also moved slowly.
 Over the next week, however, the advance gained momentum and finally rolled over Slunj and its surrounding villages between 16 and 18 November.'9 Over the next ten days JNA and TO troops slowly pursued Croatian forces retreating toward the last Croatian stronghold at Cetingrad, on the Bosnian border.
 It fell on 27 November.

+Croatian attempt to lift the siege

+Operation Freedom ’91 was a military operation during the Croatian War of Independence, launched by the Croatian National Guard against the Yugoslav People's Army (JNA), with the objective of breaking the blockade of Slunj. it was decided that on 22 August 1991 an operation would be launched to relieve Slunj along the route Kamenica Skradnička–Tržić Tounjski–Mjesto Primišlje–Gornje Primišlje–Zečev Varoš–Slunj.
+The operation was commanded by Darko Rukavina.
+Approximately 300 members of the SJP “Grom”, SJP “Roda” of the Varaždin Police Administration, and the Anti-Terrorist Unit Lučko took part in the operation.
+Supported by one 82 mm mortar and two armored combat vehicles, Croatian forces launched the attack.

+Upon entering Tržić Tounjski, they encountered the Yugoslav People's Army, which halted their further advance.
+The JNA pushed them back to their initial positions.
+During the operation, the Croatian side suffered several fatalities, including Željko Brozović (a high-ranking serviceman) from Hreljin Ogulinski.